 - All stakeholders (students, faculty, community site supervisors) are encouraged to report problems, potential hazards or feelings of being physically or emotionally at risk.

-Community partner organizations should be familiar with risk managementformsand support their use.
+Community partner organizations should be familiar with risk management forms and support their use.
 Partners may also have forms of their own to employ.
-Partners who have the benefit of our AmeriCorps PLUS Teams may involve these liaisons in processing forms and managing risks.